 Let the peanut and chips fold in for 2-3 turns in the mixer, then portion the cookie dough out into 12, 2-ounce cookies.
 Use THIS SCOOP for perfect portions!
 Flatten the portioned dough out and fill each with about 2 tablespoons of fluff.
 I find it easiest to put the fluff in a piping bag, cut the tip-off, and pipe some into each cookie.

-Bake the cookies till they become set and golden brown around the edges.
+Bake the fully formed Fluffernutter Cookies until they become set and golden brown around the edges.
 Give them a tap on the stove or counter as they come out to give them a crisp edge and keep the centers beautifully tender.

 Notes & Tips